 MEDICAL VALUE

-Marijuana is one of the safest therapeutically active substances known.
+Cannabis is one of the safest therapeutically active substances known.
 No one has ever died from an overdose, and it has a wide variety of therapeutic applications, including:

-Marijuana is frequently beneficial in the treatment of the following conditions:
+Cannabis has shown to be beneficial in the treatment of the following conditions:

 CROHN’S DISEASE.
 A placebo-controlled clinical trial that was published in 2013 found that complete remission was achieved in five out of 11 subjects who were administered cannabis, compared to one of the 10 who received a placebo.